 Purchase Knob is a "new" section of the Great Smoky Mountains National Park (near Maggie Valley) with wonderful vistas from 5,000 feet elevation, an impressive research center and a great hike on the Cataloochee Divide Trail.
 These 500+ acres were donated to the Park in 2000.
 A former residence on that land was transformed into a science center.

-The Appalachian Highlands Science Learning Center is part of a network of what will be 32 research learning centers supporting research and education about science in our national parks.
-The center at Purchase Knob includes the historic Ferguson Cabin, and a few buildings for offices, laboratory space, a 50-person classroom, and housing for ten visiting scientists.
+The Appalachian Highlands Science Learning Center is part of a network of research learning centers supporting science education in national parks.
+The center at Purchase Knob includes the historic Ferguson Cabin, classroom and housing for ten visiting scientists.
 There's nothing to see inside the main building, but you can enjoy the views from the porch (nice picnic spot).
 Find public restrooms and a water fountain beside the main building.

 If the center is closed, park at the gate and walk about a half mile up their road to the trail on the left for Ferguson Cabin and Cataloochee Divide Trail.
 Find two hike options:

 Hike the mile loop at the center for fantastic meadow and mountains views, taking you by the historic cabin.
 Their loop trail includes a short section of Cataloochee Divide Trail.